Hills-Beaver Creek doubles up titles with Class 1A basketball championship to go with Nine-Player football

 The Minnesota Star Tribune

-Jamin Metzger, Micah Bush and teammates thought they were living a dream when they returned home with their Hills-Beaver Creek football team after winning the nine-man title in the fall.
+Jamin Metzger, Micah Bush and teammates thought they were living a dream when they returned home with their Hills-Beaver Creek football team after winning the Nine-Player title in the fall.

 Fans lined the streets in town to celebrate the team’s first Prep Bowl title since 1990.